 Use MSU Mix when a mineral soil component is desired.
 MSU mix performs best in 6" and larger pots.
 Over time the pH of MSU Mix will rise more so than Sunshine Mix.
 If your plants require slightly acidic media conditions and you are growing in MSU mix you will need to pay close attention to pour-through test results and make the appropriate fertilizer selection to maintain desired media pH levels.
 Details on the pour through test and fertilizer selection are covered in the Resources section below.

-For more comprehensive soil test results on the three growing media, please contact David Baumbauer (PGC Manager) at baumbauer@montana.edu
+For more comprehensive soil test results on the three growing media, please contact the PGC Manager at pgc@montana.edu.

 Water Quality and Fertilization